 It’s time!
 It’s time for the big moment I (and you hopefully) have been waiting for!
-It’s time to measure again.
+Time to measure again.
 Time to measure whether I have lived within the earth’s capacity the past year.
 This year is the third time I will measure my impact and I am keen to see how I did.
 Have I lived eco-positive the past year?
+Edition 2019/2020.

 An eco-positive lifestyle